unixpickle/anyvec/README.md

 # anyvec

 **anyvec** lets you use any implementation of vector arithmetic that you want.
-You might use it for GPU acceleration, distributed matrix multiplication, or any number of things that nobody's thought of yet.
+You might use it for GPU acceleration, distributed matrix multiplication, or precision-agnostic arithmetic.

+**anyvec** should help you do the following:

+ * Benefit from GPU hardware acceleration
+ * Write code once that works with any floating-point precision
+ * Perform common linear algebra routines

-# Installation
+# Downloading

-Download the code as follows:
+First, you must have [Go](https://golang.org/doc/install) installed and configured.
+Once you do, you can download **anyvec** and its dependencies as follows:

 ```
 $ go get -u -tags nocuda github.com/unixpickle/anyvec/...
 ```

+Note the `-tags nocuda` arguments.
+This does not mean that you will not be able to use CUDA.
+However, it prevents `go get` from attempting to compile CUDA-dependent code.

+# Using CUDA

-To use the CUDA package, you have to tell the compiler about your CUDA installation.
+If you plan on using the CUDA package, you have to tell the compiler about your CUDA installation.
+You can do this by setting the appropriate environment variables.
 On OS X, this might look like:

 ```
 $ export CUDA_PATH="/Developer/NVIDIA/CUDA-8.0"
 $ export DYLD_LIBRARY_PATH="$CUDA_PATH/lib":$DYLD_LIBRARY_PATH
 $ export CPATH="$CUDA_PATH/include/"
-$ export CGO_LDFLAGS="/usr/local/cuda/lib/libcuda.dylib $CUDA_PATH/lib/libcudart.dylib $CUDA_PATH/lib/libcublas.dylib $CUDA_PATH/lib/libnvrtc.dylib $CUDA_PATH/lib/libcurand.dylib"
+$ export CGO_LDFLAGS="/usr/local/cuda/lib/libcuda.dylib $CUDA_PATH/lib/libcudart.dylib $CUDA_PATH/lib/libcublas.dylib $CUDA_PATH/lib/libcurand.dylib"
 ```

 On Linux, the environment setup might be more like this: